Google child-led play and you will see a plethora of articles indicating the benefits. But what is child-led play, really?

 Anyway, so we left it there for him to explore…a tub (actually, a tabo — was working with what mom had) of paint and three jumbo brushes.
 Instead of painting the gate, he went to another spot with a bed, and that’s where he painted.
 We just let him.

 After a while, my friend happened to pass by with her and her sister’s children — so they all noticed the tub of paint I left out with the jumbo brushes.
 Without prompting, the older ones started working on the tools.
-Pablo stood and watched.
+My son stood and watched.

 After a while, he got a brush and dipped it in the tub.
 I learned something from Simone Davies from her book The Montessori Toddler: she advised to start with only one color when painting.
 Children tend to keep mixing, so after a while, it will all just be brown.
 So that’s what I did – I picked one primary color (well, it should technically be magenta, but the usual primary colors in merchandises happen to be red, so that’s what I worked with) so they can also fully work with that color.

-Then, Pablo started working on his own work.
+Then, he started working on his own work.

 And then he moved to another gate and doodled some more.

 They all had fun just doing their thing, until it was time to go for the other children, so we put out a tub of water so they can clean the brushes and their hands.
-Pablo was watching them as usual.
+My son was watching them as usual.

-And when they left and Pablo was done working on the walls, my husband showed him that we can also clean the washable paint up!
+And when they left and my son was done working on the walls, my husband showed him that we can also clean the washable paint up!
 All we needed was water and a rag.

 We found that he loved doing the cleaning, too, because of…water!